Jurisprudence in States of Mobilization and Occupation: Comparative Perspectives in Japan and Germany

 About this project

-The aim of the project is to analyse the changes in jurisprudence in Germany and Japan in the period from 1930 to around 1955.
-The question is how legal scholars in the two countries and in the various sub-disciplines positioned themselves in the context of political authoritarianism and totalitarianism, of discrimination and persecution, and in the installation of a war regime.
-It turns out that jurisprudence in both countries made a central contribution to supporting the regime and to rebuilding the law in line with the current ideology.
-The role of jurisprudence during the period of occupation after 1945 will also be compared and questioned in terms of its contribution to the transformation into a democratic post-war order.
+The aim of the project is a comparative analysis of changes in jurisprudence in Germany and Japan in the period from 1930 to around 1955.
+As its central question, it explores how legal scholars in the two countries positioned themselves in the context of political authoritarianism and totalitarianism, discrimination and persecution, and the establishment of a wartime regime.
+Studies on individual subdisciplines of law demonstrate that in both countries, legal scholarship played a significant role in supporting the regime and transforming the legal system in line with the prevailing ideology.
+Further comparative analysis of the role of jurisprudence during the period of occupation after 1945 seeks to identify its contribution to the transition to a post-war democratic order.